-While several elements were identified as structural weaknesses (SW) in the assessment, the Critical Structural Weaknesses (CSWs) controlling the building's score are the timber braced walls in the Ground floor, closely followed by the timber braced walls in the First floor and the first floor timber diaphragm.
+While several elements were identified as structural weaknesses (SW) in the assessment, the Critical Structural Weaknesses (CSWs) controlling the building's score are the timber braced walls in the Ground floor and the timber braced walls in the First floor.

-In line with Part C2G of the MBIE Assessment Guidelines, the timber walls and diaphragm are identified as Severe Structural Weaknesses (SSW) because their failure could lead to the collapse of the building.
+In line with Part C2G of the MBIE Assessment Guidelines, the timber walls and diaphragm are identified as Severe Structural Weaknesses (SSW) because their failure could lead to local or general collapse of the building.